Our Latest News

 Price Adjustment Coming in 2023

-NQAC Dublin would like to sincerely thank you for your continued support and partnership in ensuring the delivery of safe food to consumers!
+NQAC Dublin would like to thank you for your continued support and partnership in ensuring the delivery of safe food to consumers!

 For many years now, our location was able to avoid raising prices to help our customers.
 However, we have all been affected by the challenging economic conditions this past year and with inflation reaching extreme levels we are no longer able to maintain this.